 Amblyopia in Philadelphia, PA

-Amblyopia treatment is offered by Ophthalmic Partners of Pennsylvania and New Jersey for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Amblyopia treatment is offered by Ophthalmic Partners for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.

 What is amblyopia?

 Amblyopia, also known as “lazy eye,” is a condition that affects children.
 Amblyopia can begin at any time between birth and seven years of age.
 The condition results in only one eye being used for vision.
 Most children with the condition do not realize that they are only using one eye.